Top 5 things most people want from their jobs

 A simple “thank you” can be effective.

-Recognition helps employees understand how their contributions benefit their team and the company as a whole.
+Recognition helps employees understand how their contributions help their team and the company as a whole.

-When organizations grow, and change, recognition helps employees build a sense of security in their value.
-Recognition helps employees stay motivated and continue to work hard.
+When organizations grow and change, recognition helps employees build a sense of security in their value.
+Recognition helps employees stay motivated and keep working hard.

 5. Trust

-We all want to trust our leaders at our companies.
-However, some bad leadership behaviors destroy that trust.
-These include a lack of consistency and lacking emotional intelligence.
+We all want to trust our company leaders.
+But some bad leadership behaviors destroy that trust.
+These include a lack of consistency and emotional intelligence.

 “Trust has to be earned and should come only after the passage of time.”